Exabyte Corporation: Ecrix merger

 Ecrix was a magnetic tape data storage company founded in 1996 in Boulder, Colorado.
 The founders, Kelly Beavers and Juan Rodriguez, were two of the three founders of Exabyte.
 The research and development done by Ecrix focused on making a cheaper 8 mm tape drive.
-In 1999, Ecrix released their first product, the VXA tape drive.
+In 1999, Ecrix released its first product, the VXA tape drive.
 In 2001, Ecrix and Exabyte merged, giving Exabyte access to Ecrix's VXA Packet Technology tape drive format.

 Demise

-On 30 June 2006, Exabyte announced that they were looking for a buyer.
-On 30 August 2006, Tandberg Data announced that they were buying Exabyte's assets for US$28 million.
+On 30 June 2006, Exabyte announced that it was looking for a buyer.
+On 30 August 2006, Tandberg Data announced that it was buying Exabyte's assets for US$28 million.
 The acquisition was completed on 20 November 2006.